 - Count out your graham crackers.
 You’ll need about 16, but it’s good to have 20 for taste testing purposes.

 - In a saucepan, off heat, whisk together the sugar, cocoa powder and cornstarch.
-Whisk in the egg yolk, then gradually add the milk, whisking until everything is well blended.
+Whisk in the milk gradually, then whisk in the egg yolk.
+Whisk until everything is evenly blended.

 - Put the mixture on the stove over medium heat and cook, whisking constantly, until mixture begins to bubble and thicken.
 After it starts to boil and thicken, continue boiling and stirring for 1 minute, then remove from heat and let cool slightly.

-- Stir in the vanilla, then scrape into a bowl.
+- Stir in the vanilla and butter, then scrape into a bowl.
 If you need it to cool faster, you can scrape it onto a plate.
 Cover directly with wax paper or parchment to prevent a skin from forming, then let cool at room temperature for about 20 minutes before transferring to the refrigerator.

 - Prepare the whipped cream.
 With an electric mixer, beat the cream until soft peaks just start to form.
 Beat in the sugar and vanilla and continue beating to stiff peaks.